fclaerho/buildstack/README.md

 You can create the `~/build.json` to customize the commands executed by `build`.

-For, instance, to push after bumpversion (called for a python project on release):
+For instance, to push after bumpversion (called for a python project on release):

 	{
 		"all": {